DumbassAU/ermwhatthesigma/README.md

 - ✔️ Supports 2025.3.25 (16.0.0) on PC (Android support coming soon™).
 - ❗️ erm what the sigma ohio rizz is **NOT** a host-only mod.
 Every player needs to install it to enjoy.
 - 🔒 erm what the sigma ohio rizz does **NOT** work on normal Among Us servers.
 We host our own private game servers instead.
+- 📄 You are unemployed, i know that.
+Please, here is your job application

 ## 📥 Installation